BiiT-Solutions/InfographicEngine/README.md

 **ElementStroke.strokeColor** The color of the stroke to be applied to the shape.

 **ElementStroke.strokeDash** Defines the pattern of dashes and gaps used to paint the outline of the shape.
 It is defined as an array of integers where each integer is the length of one dash.

 # Custom Components

 ### Gauge

+**min** Minimum value on the Gauge.

+**max** Maximum value on the Gauge.

+**value** Current value on the Gauge.
+Where the arrow is pointing to.

+**type** The type of the gauge.
+Currently we have 'gradient' and 'five_values'.

+**colors** If you want to override the default colors of the gauge.
+Can have 5 elements.

+**ElementAttributes.id** The id of the element.

+**ElementAttributes.class** The class of the element.
+Useful when combined with CSS.

+**ElementAttributes.x** Starting point of the text on the x-axis.

+**ElementAttributes.y** Starting point of the text on the y-axis.